 PROMOTE HEALTH,  NOT NUCLEAR WEAPONS

 Medical professionals owe it as ethical duty

+Dr Arun Mitra – Co President

+International Physicians for the Prevention of Nuclear War (IPPNW)

 Despite ongoing tensions in various parts of the world, the year 2017 ended with a positive note.
-The Treaty Prohibiting Nuclear Weapons (TPNW) passed by the UN General Assembly on 7th July would always be counted in red letters in history.
+The Treaty Prohibiting Nuclear Weapons (TPNW) passed by the UN General Assembly on 7th July 2017 (1) ) would always be counted in red letters in history.
 It has raised many hopes for a better future of a world without nuclear weapons and impending humanitarian catastrophe.
 Good health is a basic urge of every individual.
 Therefore each person yearns for life free of violence and more so when it comes to catastrophe like the one that happened at Hiroshima and Nagasaki in 1945 killing over two hundred thousand people and the resulting genetic mutations affecting generations thereafter.
 Unfortunately instead of working for nuclear disarmament the world moved towards an unending nuclear arms race, spending billions on it, which could have otherwise been utilized for healing millions of people living in despair and sickness.
-That is why on 10th December 2017, Oslo, the capital of Norway, was filled with exciting events when the Nobel Peace Prize for this year was bestowed upon the International Campaign to Abolish Nuclear Weapons (ICAN).
+That is why on 10th December 2017, Oslo, the capital of Norway, was filled with exciting events when the Nobel Peace Prize for this year was bestowed upon (2) ) the International Campaign to Abolish Nuclear Weapons (ICAN).
 Large number of medical professionals from around the globe had gathered there to affirm their commitment for a healthy future through diversion of wasteful expenditure from nuclear arms race to health.